PacktPublishing/Becoming-a-Rockstar-SRE/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it]( https://static.packt-cdn.com/downloads/9781803239224_ColorImages.pdf).

+## Errata

+* Page 27: The following acronym *MTBR* needs to be replaced by *MTBF*.
+Additionally, we will define and discuss the mean time between failure (MTBR), ...

 ### Related products
 * Cloud-Native Observability with OpenTelemetry [[Packt]](https://www.packtpub.com/product/cloud-native-observability-with-opentelemetry/9781801077705) [[Amazon]](https://www.amazon.com/dp/1801077703)